 The global chemical industry is a vital and intricate component of the global economy and supply chain.
 It transforms materials such as fossil fuels, minerals, water and metals into numerous products crucial to modern life.
 The global chemicals market grew from US\$4,700 billion in 2022 to US\$5,079 billion in 2023 at an 8.1% CAGR.
-It is expected to grow to US\$6,851 billion in 2027 at a CAGR of 7.8%
+It is expected to grow to US\$6,851 billion in 2027 at a CAGR of 7.8%.

 The global specialty chemicals market was valued at US\$738.23 billion in 2022.
 The market value is forecasted to grow to US\$998.94 billion by 2028.
-To recasted to grow to US\$998.94 million by 2028.
-The market is anticipated to grow at a CAGR of -5% during the forecasted period of 2023-2028.
+The market is anticipated to grow at a CAGR of ~5% during the forecasted period of 2023-2028.
 The growth is mainly driven by increased needs in construction, water treatment, and electronics chemicals.
 Process technology improvements and trade liberalisation further contribute.

-Favourable low interest rates in many developed nations had a beneficial effect on the chemicals sector nations had a beneficial effect on the chemicals sector.
+Favourable low interest rates in many developed nations had a beneficial effect on the chemicals sector.
 They stimulated borrowing and enhanced investment liquidity, enabling chemical enterprises to secure funds for process improvements and consequently driving market growth.
-However, the escalation of raw material expenses led to substantial manufacturing costs, reducing the funds allocated for the research and development of povel products. development of novel products.
+However, the escalation of raw material expenses led to substantial manufacturing costs, reducing the funds allocated for the research and development of novel products.

 During 2022, China surpassed the United States as the world's leading ethylene producer, the foundational component for over 75% of petrochemical goods.
 Anticipated for 2023 is an unprecedented addition of approximately 140 million tonnes per year in chemical and fertiliser capacity, surpassing the previous record of 90 million tonnes per year in 2014.
 Within the next two to three years, China could potentially generate ample ethylene to satisfy domestic requirements and even have an excess for potential export.
-The Chines overcapacity is a cause of concern for other countries
+The Chinese overcapacity is a cause of concern for other countries.